-The DMA shall be incorporated under Section 402 of the New York State Not-for-Profit Corporation Law.
+The DMA established for the Downtown Jamaica Business Improvement District shall be incorporated under Section 402 of the New York State Not-for-Profit Corporation Law.
 The DMA shall be organized for the purpose of executing the responsibilities of a DMA as set forth in the Law.
-Furthermore, the DMA shall carry out the activities prescribed in the Amended District Plan and shall promote and support the District.
+Furthermore, the DMA shall carry out the activities prescribed in the Plan and shall promote and support the District.